Value types (C# Reference)

 Unlike with reference types, you cannot derive a new type from a value type.
 However, like reference types, structs can implement interfaces.

-Each value type has an implicit default constructor that initializes the default value of that type.
-For information about default values of value types, see Default Values Table.
+Each value type has an implicit parameterless constructor that initializes the default value of that type.
+For information about default values of value types, see Default values table.

 Local variables in C# must be initialized before they are used.
 For example, you might declare a local variable without initialization as in the following example: